 This advanced subject will focus on quantitative approaches to health promotion research.
-Critical appraisal inequalities and Health Staff Contact: Dr G. Powell-Davis
+Critical appraisal of health promotion research and review of multivariate methods in (theoretical) research will be discussed.

 Practical training in advanced methods (quantitative) and approaches to analysis and report writing will use health promotion data sets.
 Emphasis will be given to innovative study designs, sampling and practical problems in health promotion research.